We Almost Made It, America

 If our government is indeed, as Stewart puts it, “an overly regulated system that is no longer responsive or delivering for the needs of the people,” then no wonder the party that shows that it is willing to break the rules is the one that got the most votes.
 The MAGA Republicans are more attuned to the social mood, and more aligned to where we are in the generational cycle – whether by craft or by instinct, who knows.

-The is a terrible tragedy for our nation.
-Unlike in 2016, the MAGA regime now comes to power controlling all three branches of the United States government.
-There will be no “guardrails” or “checks and balances” to contain it.
-The Constitution is about to get a major stress test which it might not survive, at least not in its current form.
+It remains to be seen if MAGA will fully consolidate their power.
+Their victory is no mandate; the margins are too thin, and there was support for progressive causes despite Trump winning the popular vote.
+But unlike in 2017, Republicans in 2025 will control all three branches of the United States government.
+There might not be any “guardrails” or “checks and balances” to contain the MAGA policy agenda.
+The Constitution is about to get a major stress test (save us, John Thune!) which it might not survive in its current form.

 In 2016, Trump’s election galvanized the Democratic opposition, which launched a “resistance” movement, so that partisan conflict was always in the background during Trump’s first administration.
 Today, the mood among Democratic partisans is one of retreat to nurse their wounds.
 We’re all over on Bluesky, sharing tips on how to manage life under tyranny.
 I don’t see much coming from the Democratic party’s leadership, if they even have any at this point.
 Is it possible they will cave, and give the Heritage Foundation the bloodless revolution it wants?

 I suspect not, given how radical the MAGA agenda is.
-MAGA’s definition of the emergencies which require an empowered state (immigrants! gays! reproductive rights!) mean they are prescribing fixes that roll back civil rights that have been hard-won over this generational cycle.
-Not to mention some really atrocious Nazi-type shit like rounding people up in concentration camps.
-It’s hard to imagine that will proceed without friction.
+MAGA’s definition of the emergencies which require an empowered state (immigrants! gays! reproductive rights!) mean they are prescribing fixes that will not be popular, including mass deportations, and – potentially – banning abortion and gay marriage nationwide.
+It’s hard to imagine this will all proceed without friction.

-This is probably the longest post I have ever written on this blog.
-I keep going back to it and tweaking it here and there.
+This is possibly the longest post I have ever written on this blog.
+I keep going back to it and rewriting it.
 It’s been a lot to process these past weeks.
-Thanks for bearing with me, dear reader.
+Thanks for bearing with me, dear reader, in these trying times.

-2 thoughts on “We Almost Made It, America”
+4 thoughts on “We Almost Made It, America”

 Excellent article! great references and commentary.